 Figure 27-1.
 Illustration of the UL OFDMA-based random access procedure

-For an HE STA, if the OBO counter is smaller than the number of RUs assigned to AID value 0 in a Trigger frame, then the HE STA shall decrement its OBO counter to zero.
-Otherwise, the HE STA decrements its OBO counter by a value equal to the number of RUs assigned to AID value 0 in a Trigger frame.
-For instance, as shown in Figure 27-1 (Illustration of the UL OFDMA-based random access procedure), HE STA 1 and HE STA 2 decrement their nonzero OBO counters by 1 in every RU assigned to AID value 0 for random access within the Trigger frame.
+An HE AP that transmits a Trigger frame for random access, uses the AID value 0 to indicate random RUs allocated for STAs associated with it, and the AID value 2045 to indicate random RUs allocated for STAs not associated with it.
+For an HE STA, that is associated with the AP, if the OBO counter is smaller than the number of RUs assigned to AID12 subfield value 0 in a Trigger frame, then the HE STA shall decrement its OBO counter to zero.
+Otherwise, the HE STA decrements its OBO counter by a value equal to the number of RUs assigned to AID12 subfield value 0 in a Trigger frame.
+For an HE STA, that is not associated with the AP, if the OBO counter is smaller than the number of RUs assigned to AID12 subfield value 2045 in a Trigger frame, then the HE STA shall decrement its OBO counter to zero.
+Otherwise, the HE STA decrements its OBO counter by a value equal to the number of RUs assigned to AID12 subfield value 2045 in a Trigger frame.
+For instance, as shown in Figure 27-1 (Illustration of the UL OFDMA-based random access procedure), HE STA 1 and HE STA 2, both associated with the AP, decrement their non-zero OBO counters by 1 in every RU assigned to AID12 subfield value 0 for random access within the Trigger frame.
+HE STA 3, that is not associated with the AP, decrement their non-zero OBO counters by 1 in every RU assigned to AID12 subfield value 2045 for random access within the Trigger frame.